dgodovich/personal_logseq/pages/Butler Seminar.md

 		- ERNI in chicken, also a neural crest marker and a Gag TE
 			- regulated by piwi, which is normally functional in germ cells
 - [[Sep 17th, 2025]] Lucciano Marraffini #CARF #bacteriophage
-	- written notes, transfer here later
+	- written, transfer here later
+-